Adversarially Robust Low Dimensional Representations: Our Results

-The problem of robust PCA has received significant attention in recent years~\cite{de2003framework, candes2011robust, chandrasekaran2011rank}.
-Here one assumes that a given corrupted matrix $\tilde{A}$ is a sum of two matrices, the true matrix $A$ that is low-rank and a sparse corruption matrix $S$ with sparsity pattern being essentially random.
-The corruptions, although sparse, can be unbounded in magnitude.
-This necessitates an incoherence type assumption that the ``mass'' or the principal components of $A$ is spread out -- recovery of $A$ is impossible under unbounded sparse corruptions when the signal is localized or sparse.
-On the other hand, the corruptions may not be sparse in our case.
-In particular, {\em every} data point (in fact every entry of $A$) could be corrupted up to some specified magnitude $\delta$.
-Here as our results show (particularly Theorem~\ref{ithm:robusttraining:frob}), localization (or sparsity) of the signal is crucial in tolerating adversarial perturbations in the training data (e.g., a spread out signal can be completely overwhelmed by the corruption in each entry of $A$).
+Subsequent work by \citet{ACV20coltsub}, studies training time robustness in an average-case setting namely, the spiked covariance model where the goal is to recover the top principle subspace of the data distribution.
+They extend the algorithms developed in this work~(Section~\ref{sec:worstcase}) to the average case setting, and in fact show that the $q\to 2$ operator norm of the principal subspace almost characterizes its robustness to adversarial perturbations at training time in the spiked covariance model.
+Very recently, \citet{kothari2020pca} studies the problem of recovering an $\ell_0$-sparse\footnote{Note that any $\ell_0$ sparse unit vector is also $\ell_1$ sparse; see Claim~\ref{claim:norms-holder}.} principal component where there are adversarial perturbations in $\ell_\infty$ norm to the training data points, again focusing on the spiked covariance model.
+In contrast, our work studies the worst case formulation of the problem.

-In statistics, Huber's $\epsilon$-contamination model~\cite{huber2011robust} is the most widely studied.
-In this model the dataset is assumed to be generated i.i.d. from a mixture namely, $(1-\epsilon)P + \epsilon Q$.
-Here $P$ is the true distribution and is assumed to be well behaved, for example the Gaussian distribution, and $Q$ is an arbitrary distribution modeling the noise.
-The study of this model has led to insightful results for a variety of problems.
-The work of Yatracos~\cite{yatracos1985rates} and more recently of~\cite{chen2016general} studies general estimation in Huber's model.
-More relevant to us are works on {\em mean estimation} and {\em clustering} in Huber's model.
+\emph{Comparison to the Huber contamination model and the robust PCA problem.} There is a vast amount of literature in designing robust algorithms in a different model, the Huber's contamination model, where, unlike our setting, a small fraction of the data can be arbitrarily corrupted~\citep{huber2011robust, diakonikolas2018learning, lai2016agnostic, diakonikolas2019survey}.
+Our notion of training-time adversarial perturbations is very different in flavor -- it involves bounded adversarial perturbations to potentially every training point.
+Another popular model is the robust PCA problem proposed in~\citet{candes2011robust}.
+It assumes that a given corrupted matrix $\tilde{A}$ is a sum of two matrices, the true matrix $A$ that is low-rank and a sparse corruption matrix $S$ with sparsity pattern being essentially random.
+The corruptions although sparse can be unbounded in magnitude.
+This setting is again fundamentally different from ours.
+Recovery in this model necessitates incoherence type structural assumptions that the principal components of $A$ are spread out, whereas in our setting {\em sparsity or localization} of the signal dictates the recovery error.